colindresj/flipbooker/README.md

 ```

 ###Image Attributes
-A few attributes can be set on the images being passed into Flipbooker.
+A few attributes can be set on the images being passed into Flipbooker:

 Name             | Type          | Required? | Description
 -----------------|---------------|-----------|-------------